aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-pdf/_index.md

 {{< tab tabNum="4" >}}

 The following example shows how to convert **HTML to PDF Python** language applying.
-The HTML file is in the cloud storage, converted to PDF and saved back to the cloud storage.
+The HTML file is in cloud storage, converted to PDF and saved back to cloud storage.
 You can download the Python SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-python).

 ```python